fadellavedova/fadellavedova/README.md

 🚀 Passionate about Automatic Control, Aerospace Systems, and Robotics.

-🛰️ Currently developing my final thesis project on study and simulation of a magnetically actuated control system for small satellites.
+🛰️ Currently developing my final thesis project on study and simulation of a magnetically actuated attitude control system for small satellites.
 <a href="https://github.com/eugeetcheverry/Final-Project-"> View Repository</a>